-Immigration to Israel continues unabated with nearly 180,000 new arrivals since 2012, the Population and Immigration Authority says.
-In the last two decades, some 600,000 people made Israel their new home.
+Immigration to Israel continues unabated with more than 200,000 new arrivals since 2012, according to government figures.
+In the last two decades, over 600,000 people made Israel their new home.

 Meanwhile, emigration from Israel remains relatively low.
-The number of Israelis who left the country in 2017 and stayed abroad for at least a year was the lowest in the decade and continued a downward trend, according to the Central Bureau of Statistics.
+The number of Israelis who leave the country and stay abroad for at least a year showed a downward trend during the past decade, according to the Central Bureau of Statistics.

 So what explains this phenomenon?
 In particular, why do Jews from Western countries see Israel as a viable option?
 And why are fewer Israelis leaving?

 Moving to or away from Israel is a highly personal decision that may involve numerous factors and calculations.
 But a deeper look suggests that two key factors are a big part of the story.